onecloudemoji/onecloudemoji.github.io/_posts/2020-11-22-pivoting-and-kerberoast-lab-setup.md

 Install-WindowsFeature RSAT-ADDS

 IMAGE OF ADS ADD AND FOREST AD

+I have chosen this name because I was halfcut on monster ultra (also known as /sips/) mixed with whisky because I wanted to try replicate this strange, extremley potent thing I had in Japan I got from Lawsons that had the texture and flavour of softdrink but with 9% alcohol per can.
+It came close and I got ripped real fast, so mission acomplished I guess.

 Now we are going to create a user.
 This little guy will be the one to serve us apache. dsa.msc will bring up ADUC.
 I called my user testicles with the password testicles, set the password to never expire and prevent user from changing it.
 Here is a PS command to do the same thing for the domain; the /domain switch says to not make him a local account on DC.